-It’s always your choice, but you may decide to disclose details of the sexual violence to the University and make a formal complaint when the allegation is against a student or University staff member.
+It’s always your choice, but you may decide to disclose details of gender based violence to the University and make a formal complaint when the allegation is against a student or University staff member.
 Staff at the University will always ensure that you have the support that you need.

-If you disclose to a member of University staff that you have experienced sexual harassment/ assault, they will:
+If you disclose to a member of University staff that you have experienced sexual harassment/ assault (recent or historic), they will:

 - be supportive

 - talk with you about contacting the Equally Safe team or Advice Place and accessing support

 - send an email to the Equally Safe team, informing them of the situation and confirming any agreements made about support you would like to access

 You can also disclose through our Report + Support platform to a trained member of staff.
 Please click here.